Global evidence for a consistent spatial footprint of intra-urban centers

-This stabilization of coverage area has direct geometric implications for urban accessibility.
-As cities expand, the maintenance of a characteristic coverage area per center suggests a self-organizing mechanism that preserves local accessibility despite increasing urban scale.
-To quantify this, we compare the population-weighted mean distance to the nearest center under two scenarios: the observed polycentric configuration and a counterfactual monocentric baseline where all activity is consolidated into a single primary core (Fig. 4a).
+The characteristic coverage area of centers has direct implications for urban accessibility.
+We quantify this by comparing the population-weighted average distance to the nearest center under two scenarios: the observed configuration, and a counterfactual baseline in which all activity is consolidated into a single primary core (Fig. 5a).

-As shown in Fig. 4b, we observe a striking divergence in accessibility trajectories as cities grow.
-Under the monocentric assumption, the average distance from the population to the main center increases monotonically and rapidly with the number of centers or built-up area following a power-law growth.
-For instance, in cities where the number of centers doubles, the average distance to the main core increases by approximately 50\%, significantly raising the time and energy costs of urban interaction.
-In sharp contrast, the empirical distance to the nearest center remains remarkably invariant, fluctuating around a stable baseline regardless of whether a city possesses two or twenty centers.
+As shown in Fig. 5b, the two scenarios exhibit divergent accessibility trajectories as cities grow.
+Under the monocentric assumption, the average distance from the population to the main center increases monotonically as a power function.
+In sharp contrast, the empirical population-weighted distance to the nearest center remains approximately constant, fluctuating around a stable baseline regardless of whether a city possesses two or twenty centers.
+The result is robust to alternative population datasets and to variations in center detection parameters (Supplementary Fig.~12), confirming that it reflects a geometric property of polycentric organization rather than a data-specific artifact.

+We note that this constancy is not a geometric tautology.
+While adding any service point trivially reduces the average distance to the nearest point, the empirical finding is more specific: the population-weighted mean distance remains approximately \textit{constant} across cities spanning a wide range of sizes and center counts.
+This constancy requires that new centers emerge at locations that maintain a roughly stable service radius per center.
+If, for example, new centers clustered near existing ones or emerged preferentially at the urban periphery, the population-weighted nearest-center distance would vary systematically with city size.
+The observed invariance thus reflects the specific spatial arrangement of centers---consistent with the linear scaling ($\beta \approx 1$) documented above---rather than a necessary consequence of polycentricity per se.

 This stability indicates that the emergence of new activity centers serves as a spatial adaptation to growth.
-By replicating the consistent footprint, cities effectively "tile" the landscape with accessible hubs, ensuring that the average resident’s proximity to essential urban services is decoupled from the overall size of the metropolitan area.
-This accessibility-preserving multiplication suggests that the 50 $km^2$ scale may represent a functional equilibrium: it is large enough to foster agglomeration economies yet small enough to keep daily destinations within a manageable travel radius, likely constrained by universal limits on human travel time budgets.
+By maintaining a roughly constant spatial footprint per center, cities effectively ``tile" the landscape with accessible hubs, ensuring that the average resident's proximity to economic activity is decoupled from the overall size of the metropolitan area.

-Importantly, this contrast is robust to alternative population datasets and to variations in center detection parameters (Extended Data Fig. 3), confirming that it reflects a fundamental geometric property of polycentric organization rather than a data-specific artifact.